Jhuertas15/Github-mimic-robot/README.md

 Our robot is based on several real-life and fictional car models, and the model that you can see in the second version of the v-photos folder was decided from them.
+The mechanism is based on electric cars like the Tesla which uses electric motors to get instant acceleration, the cars has no gears so it means it has no torque but the speed of the robot is decided specifically to be fast but at the same time precise.
+The design we tried for our robot was the Octane from a the popular game Rocket League, but in the building process, the size of the car was too big for the format and we had to scrap the idea.
+The design now is not based on anything but its made to be functional for the competition.

 Now we are going to talk about our robot.